Kim Campbell, Ex Canadian Prime Minister, Said Hurricane Dorian & Mar-A-Lago Tweet Was ‘Sarcasm’

-Former Canadian Prime Minister Kim Campbell is backtracking following a tweet she sent in which she said she said she hoped that Hurricane Dorian, which is projected to make landfall in Florida, hit the president’s Mar-a-Lago resort property in Florida.
+Former Canadian Prime Minister Kim Campbell is backtracking following a tweet she sent in which she said she hoped that Hurricane Dorian, which is projected to make landfall in Florida, hit the president’s Mar-a-Lago resort property in Florida.

 “I’m rooting for a direct hit on Mar a Lago!” she said in a now-deleted Tweet.